golang/proposal/design/12166-subtests.md

 * more control over parallelism,
 * cleaner code, compared to many top-level functions, both for tests and benchmarks, and
-* eliminate need to prefix each error message in a test with its subtest name.
+* eliminate need to prefix each error message in a test with its subtest's name.

 ## Proposal